traversable/schema/README.md

 ### Example

-For this example, we'll be using `@traversable/zod`, since zod is the library users are most familiar with.
+For this example, we'll be using [`@traversable/zod`](https://github.com/traversable/schema/tree/main/packages/zod), since zod is the library most users are familiar with.

 Let's write a function that takes an arbitrary zod schema as input an stringifies it.